 Preparation will make it much easier and having the right wet weather gear will make the whole experience a bit less of an ordeal.

 Accept That You Are Going to Get Wet

 However much you dress for the conditions, and whatever precautions you take, you are going to get wet.
 A dirt track will become a river, the puddles will be as wide as the paths and no matter how much you try and skirt around the puddles, you are going to go in.
 Brace for impact!
 I tend to layer up – if it’s cold then a thin base layer, a t-shirt over the top and a lightweight waterproof jacket.
-If’ it’s spring/summer and the weather is mild but wet, I tend to go with shorts and vest combo.
+If it’s spring/summer and the weather is mild but wet, I tend to go with a shorts and vest combo.
 Skin dries quicker than material!
 Let’s be clear though – I will always take layers – with a risk of falling over and getting injured in bad weather, safety has to be a priority.

 I have tried a few taped seams waterproof jackets – my current favourite is a Proviz jacket – traditionally designed for cyclists, I find this does keep the rain out!
 You can get them in some pretty bold colours too including the silver/white version which you can definitely see coming on a dark night!
 Highly recommend this as do many of my fellow runners.
 With taped seams, it also ticks the boxes for the ultra runners.
 Of course, Inov-8 does good wet weather gear too, as do most of the leading running brands.

 Kit for a Wet Run

 A hat with a brim will keep the rain off your face when trail running in the rain.
 A thin, lightweight baseball cap won’t do much to keep your head or hair dry but the brim will protect your face from the rain.
 A buff worn around the head is also great for stopping the rain from getting into your eyes or worn around the wrist to wipe your face when you’re running.
 A visor is another good option for stopping the rain from dripping into your eyes.